-The main cost to consider is your income tax liability.
-As you are receiving income from the letting of the property in the form of rent, this must be declared and will be subject to tax.
-However, as chancellors and budgets come and go, the method by how this tax is calculated continues to change, but has given rise to an increased demand for ‘Limited Company Buy to Let’ mortgages as more landlords have arranged their businesses to be more tax-efficient.
-If you are unsure about what to do, you should speak to a qualified tax adviser.
+As you are receiving income from the letting of the property, rent, this must be declared and will be subject to tax.
+However, as chancellors and budgets come and go, the method by how the tax is calculated continues to change.
+This caused an increase in demand for ‘Limited Company Buy-to-Lets’, as more landlords want to be tax-efficient.

 Capital Gains tax

 As you may have to pay tax on the profits if you sell the property in the future, it’s wise to consider how capital gains tax will affect your income and cash flow at the time.